WojciechMatuszewski/programming-notes/web/typescript/typescript-stuff.md

 Now, the autocomplete works as expected.
 It's either `sm`, `xs` or all the strings (except the `sm` or `xs` value).

+## What the `d.ts` file is good for and what it is NOT good for

+The `d.ts` files are for

+- Providing global types that are available in all your TS files without the need to import them.

+- Augmenting the library types.

+The `d.ts` files are **not for**

+- **Putting types that are related to modules and importing those types in different files**.

+The reason why you do not want to do this, is that, in most cases, you will have the `skipLibCheck:true` turned on (makes sense, since it is TypeScript that usually generates those files.
+Why bother checking them?).
+If you do, you will not notice the type errors in those files.

+**TypeScript team also is against putting module-types into `d.ts` files.
+See [this comment](https://github.com/microsoft/TypeScript/issues/52593#issuecomment-1419505081)**.

 ## TripleSlash aka Reference

 You have seen them, the weird `/// <reference types|lib=...>` syntax.
 This is mostly relic of the past but still can be useful in day-to-day work.